runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/hexapede_lizards.md

 Immune to all heat.
 Lives in swamps, and nests in decaying plant matter.
 Primrily eats Fire Flies, but will also eat other insects.

+### Simbiont Lizard

+Stout, frog-shaped lizard that has a symbiotic relation with a plant, which grows out of the lizard, getting nutrients and providing chamoflage.
+Subspecies exist that bond with lichens which in turn look like mossy shale, for camoflague in mountainous refions

 ### Protean